 Yet another training tool, Degreed is an enterprise learning portal that helps trainers consolidate a large variety of content in one place.

 Degreed offers a feature called content pathways which you can custom create.
-This content pathway is a collection of learning content from any source—books, links, videos, courses, articles, etc—that can be used for sharing knowledge on a particular topic.
+This content pathway is a collection of learning content from any source—books, links, training videos, courses, articles, etc—that can be used for sharing knowledge on a particular topic.
 For example, if you are consolidating training material to teach an employee how to use Salesforce, you can put it all in a pathway no matter the file type and source.

 Needless to say, Degreed also has an app which ensures that the learning goes wherever your employee goes.